 Select between print "ON DEMAND" or "CONTINUOUS" printing.
 Print on demand will print the ASCII string by either pressing the front print push button or by using a digital input.
 Continuous printing will transmit the ASCII string at a rate of 10 times a second.
-The print on demand will only print when the Motion LED is on.

-This menu option is only shown if the Print on demand is selected.
+This menu option is only shown if the ASCII Out mode is selected.